maxalbani/home-assistant-proxmox-management/README.md

 The logic of node-red flows is based on the presence of **binary sensors** created by the **Proxmox VE integration**.

-For example, with this configuration you will have **four** binary sensors:
+For example, with this configuration i have **four** binary sensors:

 ```yaml
 proxmoxve: